-Crafting is an engaging, productive hobby that inspires creativity.
-Crafting is also a great way to keep your kids from bothering you.
-Whatever it is you need to do (the dishes, the taxes, or the entire season of "House of Cards"), these crafts will help you do it -- by way of keeping little hands and growing brains absorbed in a sumptuous craft.
+Crafting: engaging, productive work that's also fun.
+Crafting: a great way to keep your kids from bothering you.
+Whatever it is you need to do (the dishes, the taxes, or the entire season of "Stranger Things"), these crafts will help you do it -- by way of keeping little hands and growing brains absorbed in a sumptuous craft.

 The difficulty in this craft is in the careful wrapping of the yarn -- tell your kids that there mustn't be a single centimeter of exposed bowl.
 Then give them twelve more bowls to wrap.
 Shucks, let's do all the bowls in the house!

 To coat an entire wall in this clever, color-blocked print, your kids will need at least an entire afternoon.
 In the vein of the mischievious Tom Sawyer, convince your children that papering the guest room is the best way to spend a Sunday.
 You'll spend the Sunday in bed, thank you very much.

 3 of 9

 They'll be too dazzled by the glorious array of forbidden fruit to notice that they've whittled away hours making these sugary garlands.

 This craft actually will take a few days -- that's right, days -- to create.
 Not all of the work is active, but the eager eyes watching their "prints" develop under the sun won't be watching you watch Netflix.

 Rome wasn't built in a day.
 Challenge your kids to replicate an entire city -- Manhattan, perhaps? -- and your mini-architects will be out of your hair.

 Swipe here for next slide